jbroutier/whatisflying-db/docs/STRUCTURE.md

 This dataset includes the following files:

-### navaids.csv
+### navaids/*type*.csv

-This file contains information on navigational aids.
-The structure of this file is as follows:
+This file contains information on navigational aids, for a single navaid type.
+The structure of these file is as follows:

 | Column               |     Type      | Description                                                  |         Example          |
 | -------------------- | :-----------: | ------------------------------------------------------------ | :----------------------: |